Arlan-Z/ToDoList-Laravel-Vue/README.md

 # New User Auth
 ![](images/auth.png)
 # Features
-New user authorization through Faker
+New user creation through Faker
 Task can be dragged between columns
 Task can be edited and deleted
+Tasks can be filtered by priority
 Authorization using tokens